Chinese students eager to learn Urdu anticipating job opportunities under CPEC

 Beijing Foreign Studies University (BFSU) has been teaching Urdu since

-2007 and till now two batches of its students have completed their degree, Head of Urdu Department, School of Asian and African Studies, Zhou Yuan said on Thursday.
+2007 and till now two batches of its students have completed their degree, Head of Urdu Department, School of Asian and African Studies, Zhou Yuan said in an interview.

 Out of total rolled-out students, a few have got admissions on